 These issues are discussed in some detail in the paper

 This was one of eight papers presented and discussed in the fall of 2017 at an ACS Division of Chemical Education (DivChEd) online conference on “Improving Student Skills in the Mathematics of Chemistry.”
 Among the topics:

 - Papers 1 and 4 discussed the benefits, procedures, and tips for teaching both first-year and Physical Chemistry without a calculator.
 These strategies encourage students to use “mental math” to both estimate as a check calculator answers and strengthen the sense of numeracy that helps with conceptual understanding.
 Those papers are at:

-- In Paper 2, a Texas study at 6 universities finds that the better 400 first semester general chemistry students did on average on a test of simple “chem math” without a calculator, the better was their semester grade, but the better they did on the same test with a calculator, the worse was their score without a calculator and worse on average was their semester grade.
+- A Texas study found that the better first semester general chemistry students did on a test early in the semester of simple “chem math” without a calculator, the better their semester grade tended to be, but the better they did on the same test with a calculator, the worse on average was their semester grade.

 These data support the cognitive science prediction that as a basis for placement into “prep chem” vs. “gen chem,” a test of math without a calculator is a better predictor of which students need additional preparation for chemistry.

 They also suggest the importance of mental math review as preparation for college chemistry.

 - ACS Exam results reported in Paper 5 indicate that students who are given a review of math “just in time” for topics in general chemistry can show substantial gains in achievement, but gains are more likely to be seen for students whose math preparation is “average or above.”
 These data suggest that students with below average math scores may need more preparation in math than a “during gen chem class and homework” review can provide.